If you have been struggling to find web design clients, check out these 25 valuable tips for finding perfect-fit clients and earning new referrals.

 Always strive to make your referral partners look good and feel like recommending you want a smart decision.

-15. Implement one marketing tactic at a time
+15. Implement one new marketing tactic at a time

 When you take too big of a bite, your mouth can’t close all the way, you’re trying to cover your mouth, pieces of food are falling out, and everyone is looking at you.
 It’s embarrassing and the whole time you just wish you took a smaller bite.